 Coursework

-The SC Johnson College’s three schools each offer resources, coursework, student clubs, and events related to investing and asset management—united under the Investing at Cornell theme, these offerings are amplified and can reach a wider audience.
+The SC Johnson College’s three schools and its university partnerships each offer resources, coursework, student clubs, and events related to investing and asset management—united under the Investing at Cornell theme, these offerings are amplified and can reach a wider audience.
 Investing at Cornell also connects the business college with expertise in the College of Engineering by way of the Master in Engineering with Financial Concentration program.
 Together, all of these entities offer support to undergraduate and graduate students as they prepare to enter the field of investments, and faculty and staff across Cornell can work together sooner as they discover synergies among their investment research and initiatives.

 What’s possible with Investing at Cornell?